humzaashraf1/GBMVisiumAnalysis/README.md

 ```
 <img src="https://github.com/user-attachments/assets/d45dd221-35be-4c2d-9409-7bba7b7f6284" alt="1" height = "300" width="600"/>

 As you can see, we were able to spatially identify regions of the tumor microenviornment associated with hypoxia.
-We could do some more interesting analysis, but I will leave it to you!